KavyaSethia/Reminder-bot/README.md

 - Edit reminder --> This feature edits the existing reminder and replace with that one.
 - Delete reminder --> This feature is use to delete the existing reminder.
 - Get all reminder --> This feature will give the list of all reminders till that date.
-- Mark reminder as complete -->
+- Mark reminder as complete --> This feature marks the completed reminder.
 - reminder notification --> This feature is use to get notification of the reminder at a specific time on the screen.
 - view summary of reminder --> This feature gives the total completed, missed and upcoming